Alekmz/hugo-bbs/content/english/_index.md

       label: "Check all services"
       link: "/contact"
     background: "bg-gradient-to-r from-black via-primarySoft to-black"

+call:
+  - title: "Get in Touch with Us!"
+    description: "Our team is here to help you with any inquiries you may have.
+Contact us today and let’s start a conversation!"
+    background: "bg-gradient-to-r from-black via-primary to-black"
+    button:
+     enable: true
+     label: "Send"
+     link: "/contact"

 # FAQ (Accordion)
 faq_image: "/images/faq.png" # Caminho da imagem fixa ao lado do accordion